Adventech/sabbath-school-android/README.md

 - [x] Reading themes 🕶
 - [ ] Progress analytics 📊
 - [ ] List notes & highlights ⭐️
-- [ ] Anroid TV support 📺
+- [ ] Android TV support 📺
 - [ ] Push notifications 🔔

 ## How can you help?

-- Help us to [translate](https://poeditor.com/join/project/B5QVkjk21J) application or it's content into all the languages in the world!
+- Help us to [translate](https://poeditor.com/join/project/B5QVkjk21J) the application or its content into all the languages in the world!
 - Report bugs or issues
 - Contribute by developing